 Why Do We Like The Bowflex SelectTech 5.1 Series Bench?

-Designed primarily to attract the beginner and intermediate weightlifters, the adequate 480 combined user and weight load might tempt some more seasoned weightlifters for a heavy dumbbell workout bench.
-But I feel the max 480 weight load may be a little low for more experienced lifters who want a bench for rack work.
+Designed primarily to attract the beginner and intermediate weight trainers, the adequate 480lb combined user and weight load might even tempt some more seasoned weightlifters for a heavy dumbbell workout bench.

-The reassurance of the quality you get from a brand like Bowflex is one of this bench’s main selling points, Bowflex makes some of the best well-respected home gym equipment in the fitness industry and the 5.1 bench is no exception.
+The reassurance of the quality you get from a brand like Bowflex is one of this bench’s key selling points, Bowflex make some of the most well-respected home gym equipment in the fitness industry, and the 5.1 bench is no exception.